Arya Rajendran: Politics

 She was the candidate of Communist Party of India (Marxist) from Mudavanmugal ward in Thiruvananthapuram Corporation, the youngest candidate in 2020 civic body elections at the district.
 She defeated the UDF candidate Sreekala by 2872 votes.

 Arya broke the record of Sabitha Beegum who became Kollam Mayor at 23 and Devendra Fadnavis by being the youngest mayor in India.
 Fadnavis became the mayor of Nagpur Municipal Corporation at the age of 27.

+Controversies

+On 29 April 2024, She and her husband, K. M. Sachin Dev, blocked a Kerala State Road Transport Corporation Super Fast bus amidst service and having passengers onboard, with her private car and allegedly abused the bus driver.
+Arya accused the bus driver to have shown her obscene hand signs whilst driving.
+She was booked by the Cantonment police under non-bailable provisions as per the directions of the Thiruvananthapuram Judicial First Class Magistrate Court.